trippster08/Metabarcoding_on_Hydra/Rprep.md

   install.packages("BiocManager")
 }
 ```
-Install Dada2.
-You may get an error telling you to install a different version of Dada2.
+Install DADA2.
+You may get an error telling you to install a different version.
 Change "3.19" to whatever version it tells you.
 ```
 BiocManager::install("dada2", version = "3.19")
 ```

 Install the rest of the libraries.
-You will be asked for a mirror for some of the libraries.
+You will be asked to choose a mirror for some of the libraries.
 Pick whichever you prefer, I dont think it matters.
 ```
 install.packages("digest")
 install.packages("tidyverse")